VST Thesis Assessment

 Whether management's execution-first posture reflects genuine strategic discipline or signals that new PPA opportunities are less abundant than the market narrative implies

 This assessment reflects the 2-year revenue realization gap between the current valuation and contracted PPA revenue.
+The April 22 refinancing is incrementally supportive on the funding-stack tail and may marginally narrow the credit-risk component of the price discount, but the operational execution gap is unchanged.
 If data center construction proceeds on schedule and FY2026 EBITDA exceeds $5.8B, the narrative gap could narrow rather than widen, reducing downward pressure.

 This assessment synthesizes probabilistic forecasts from an AI model ensemble for educational and informational purposes only.
 Model outputs may contain errors, hallucinations, or data lag.
 It does not constitute financial advice, a recommendation to buy or sell securities, or a guarantee of future outcomes.
 Past model performance does not predict future accuracy.
 Investors should conduct their own research and consult qualified financial advisors before making investment decisions.